 “With any project we work on we are focussed on how we can achieve the best outcome for the client while sticking as close to the design brief as possible.
 With Ascot Silver we are working in a suburb where the average home sells for over $1.4 million and we knew that we had to ensure that our client could meet their vision to provide high quality, architecturally stunning, contemporary homes for a market that desires inner city living.”

 “To maximise living space, we used a cantilevered design to extend over the driveways, which was achieved using a reinforced block party wall system to act as major support for floor levels and brace the building at ground level.”

-“From a materials perspective we used timber frames to minimise weight and reduce construction times.
-And to ensure each townhouse is light and airy we used prefabricated steel bracing frames as a way to minimise walls and maximise end glazing for more natural light into each townhouse.”
+“From a materials perspective, we used timber frames to minimise weight and reduce construction times.
+To ensure each townhouse is light and airy we used prefabricated steel bracing frames as a way to minimise walls and maximise end glazing for more natural light into each townhouse.”

 “The next stage is for the final design elements to be added to the structure with sunhoods, laser cut screens and more adding to the overall architectural appeal and aesthetic.
 Working with the developer and architects we have helped create highly desirable, medium density homes in a suburb where people want to live.”

-“Unfortunately, in Brisbane this is becoming much more difficult as planning regulations are preventing developments like Ascot Silver, from getting off the ground.
-This project shows that a development that sits in that happy medium between an apartment and a free-standing home is in demand, desirable and provides an opportunity for suburbs to grow in a way that doesn’t not detract from their character and charm.’ said Dave.
+“Unfortunately, in Brisbane, this is becoming much more difficult as planning regulations are preventing developments like Ascot Silver, from getting off the ground.
+This project shows that a development that sits in that happy medium between an apartment and a free-standing home is in demand, desirable and provides an opportunity for suburbs to grow in a way that doesn’t detract from their character and charm’ said Dave.